 Many people use sound to block out external noises, in the hopes that it might help them fall asleep faster or improve their sleep quality.
 Most people are familiar with the concept of white noise, but emerging research indicates a lesser-known type of noise called pink noise may also have benefits for sleep.
-We discuss what pink noise is, how it compares to other types of noise, and the potential benefits of pink noise for sleep.

 Pink noise is prevalent in nature sounds, like wind and rain, and many songs or segments of speech contain elements of pink noise.
 Researchers have observed patterns similar to pink noise in short segments of birdsong, as well as in some urban soundscapes.